qgis/QGIS-Documentation/docs/user_manual/working_with_mesh/mesh.rst

 * |labelingNone| :guilabel:`No labels`: the default value, showing no labels from the layer.
-* |labelingSingle| :guilabel:`Labels on vertics`: the temporary feature is a point and label is placed on the vertex.
+* |labelingSingle| :guilabel:`Labels on vertices`: labels the mesh vertices as a point feature.
-* |labelingSingle| :guilabel:`Labels on faces`: the temporary feature is a polygon and label is placed on the face.
+* |labelingSingle| :guilabel:`Labels on faces`: labels the mesh faces as a polygon feature.

 .. _figure_mesh_label_example: